WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 * **`fs.s3a.max.total.tasks`** (default `60`): Defines the number of operations which can be queued for execution at a time.

 #### S3a Custom Properties

+These are some of the additional properties that can be added when creating an S3a filesystem.

 * **`fs.s3a.fast.upload.buffer`** (default `disk`): Defines how the filesystem will [buffer the upload](#upload-buffering).
 * **`fs.s3a.fast.upload.active.blocks`** (default `8`): Defines how many blocks a single output stream can have uploading or queued at a given time.